udayt-7/Age-Detection-using-Deep-Learning/README.md

   test.csv file has ID of all the test images and the class should  be predicted!

-I have used Convolution Neural Networks  along with a Sequential model The main layers used are
+I have used Convolution Neural Networks  along with a Sequential model, The main layers used are

     1. Input Layer